ait-energy/iesopt/docs/pages/references/publications.md

 :**title**: Heat Highway - Heat Transmission Network Design Optimization and Robustness Analysis for a Case Study in Tyrol - Methodology
 :**publication**: [![CITATION](https://img.shields.io/badge/PURE-publications.ait.ac.at-blue?style=social)](https://publications.ait.ac.at/en/publications/heat-highway-heat-transmission-network-design-optimization-and-ro)
-:**abstract**: The majority of district heating (DH) networks today are fueled by combustion processes based on fossil or biogenic fuels.
+:**abstract**: > The majority of district heating (DH) networks today are fueled by combustion processes based on fossil or biogenic fuels.
 For the decarbonization of DH networks various uncertainties regarding the future development of key factors, such as energy prices, need to be considered.
 Within the project “HeatHighway” a hypothetical inter-regional heat transfer network (HTN) in the region of the Inn valley in Tyrol, Austria was investigated.
 :**keywords**: Future district heating, Waste heat sources, 4th generation DH, Heat transmission networks, Deterministic optimization, Monte Carlo simulation
+:**citation**: ```text
-:**citation**: Marx, N. O., Schmidt, R. R., Blakcori, R., Maggauer, K., Strömer, S., & Forster, T. (2023, September).
+               Marx, N. O., Schmidt, R. R., Blakcori, R., Maggauer, K., Strömer, S., & Forster, T. (2023, September).
 Heat Highway - Heat Transmission Network Design Optimization and Robustness Analysis for a Case Study in Tyrol - Methodology.
 In _9th International Conference on Smart Energy Systems_ (pp. 103-104).
+               ```

 ---